terraform-aviatrix-modules/terraform-aviatrix-mc-overlap-nat-spoke/README.md

 This module uses hide-nat (Source-NAT, SNAT) to hide all traffic initiated from the spoke VNET/VPC behind a unique gateway IP address.
 In order to expose services hosted inside the VNET/VPC to the outside world, a combination of destination NAT (DNAT) and SNAT is used.

+Make sure to include gw1_snat_addr, gw2_snat_addr and any dst_cidr's in the dnat rules in the spoke gateway included_advertised_spoke_routes attribute.

 ### Diagram
 \<Provide a diagram of the high level constructs thet will be created by this module>
 <img src="<IMG URL>"  height="250">